($1,304) Cost of Moving From South Carolina to Illinois

 • Weather: Illinois' climate is clearly different in the northern and southern halves of the state.
 The northern half experiences cold winters and mild summers whereas the southern half experiences mild winters and hot and humid summers.
 Illinois is a part of "tornado alley"

-• Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form so that all your mail will get properly forwarded to Illinois.
+• Change of address: Submit your USPS change of address form at least a week before your move.
+That way, once you’ve locked in your moving date, your mail will start forwarding to Illinois without a hitch.
 Get started here.

-• Mover's insurance: Interstate moving companies are required under federal law to provide basic insurance — also called “released value protection” — free of charge to all moving customers.
+• Mover's insurance: Federal law requires interstate moving companies to provide you with basic insurance, called "released value protection," free of charge.
 Choose cost-free Released Value Protection from movers for basic coverage at 60 cents per pound.
 For more extensive protection matching your items' full value, consult your moving company for alternative options or consider a third-party insurance provider.

 Things to do in Illinois